arsham/blush/README.md

 ### Colours

-You can choose a pre-defined colour, or pass it your own colour with a hash.
+You can choose a pre-defined colour, or pass it your own colour with a hash:

 ```
 +-----------+----------+